Bipinoli/Hack-for-typeracer.com/README.md

 # Hack for typeracer.com
 A browser based hack for typeracer.com.
 With this cheat you can achieve your dream type speed and win every freaking match.
+You can choose your own speed for your purpose.

 ### Clarifications
 It has been made purely for educational purposes.
 Author will not be responsible for any damages. 😁